coryjr96/powershell/README.txt

 What you will find in this Powershell directory is mainly an inventory macro-enabled spreadsheet that I put together.
 Every quarter, our department has to conduct an inventory audit to ensure everything is still under our custody as well as verify serial number accuracy.
-Drives are classified so they are also inventoried.
+Drives are also inventoried.

 With that in mind, I created buttons, wrote VBA in Excel, and wrote Powershell scripts, all in conjunction for the following functions: